yaegassy/coc-intelephense/README.md

 - `intelephense.path`: Absolute path to intelephense module.
 If there is no setting, the built-in module will be used. e.g. `/path/to/node_modules/intelephense`. default: ""

 Other settings can be changed in the same way as "configuration" of [vscode-intelephense](https://github.com/bmewburn/vscode-intelephense).

+## Snippets support

+It supports built-in php snippet for VSCode.

+To use it, you need to install [coc-snippets](https://github.com/neoclide/coc-snippets).

 ## License